 Organization Facilitator Training is a series of seminars and practical workshops designed to enhance the planning ability and strengthen the function capacity of public and private organizations in the Harper district.
 Organization Facilitator Training (OFT) is a two-day seminar including contextual lectures and social analysis workshops.
 Participants come from a variety of organizations which have completed Harper's strategic planning workshops and now wish to develop in-house capacity to facilitate consensus building, team leading and a variety of participatory group processes.
 Further application of the OFT training is provided through an internship in which participants join Harper staff in facilitating two events.
-In the monthly OFT lab, participants discuss facilitation efforts - what is working. what is not and why.
-The lab also provides opportunities to develop OFT skills and methods and to research and discuss literature in this field.
+In the monthly OFT lab, participants discuss facilitation efforts - what is working, what is not and why.
+The lab also provides opportunities to develop OFT skills and methods and to research and discuss literature in this field

-Action Research Center
+Economic Development Research Center

-The purpose of the Action Research Center is to serve the northwest communities by providing information to aid economic development.
-The Action Research Center will collect, compile and disseminate area data and research studies, advise the area's current profile and future trends, communicate today's images and promote tomorrow's visions.
-Several publications, such as a directory of economic development information sources and a Northwest area profile, will hold and disseminate this area economic information.
-The regional story will be communicated by a traveling program designed to stimulate awareness of the Northwest economy - past, present and future.
+The purpose of the Economic Development Research Center is to serve the northwest communities by providing information to aid economic development.
+Often this information is available, but its location, content or application are not widely known.
+The Economic Development Research Center will collect, compile and disseminate area data and research studies as well as the area's current profile and future trends.
+Several publications, such as a directory of economic development information sources and a northwest area profile, will provide this information.
+A brochure outlining the Center's programs and services is available by calling 537-5420.